 Daily Construction Reports: Prepare a daily construction report using Contractor Production Report form included in Project Manual.

-Construction Change Directives are used by AIA Document A201.
-EJCDC Document C-700 uses Work Change Directives.

 "Material Location Reports" and "Site Condition Reports" paragraphs below are examples of reports that can prove useful.
 Delete both if not required or revise to suit Project.
 See the Evaluations.